int128/gradle-ssh-plugin/README.md

 }
 ```

 Contributions
 -------------

 This is an open source software licensed under the Apache License Version 2.0.
-Send me an issue or pull request.
+Feel free to open issues or pull requests.